dkanada/frost/README.md

 **You don't have to know how to code** if you know how to work with vectors in a program that supports the SVG format.
 [Inkscape](https://inkscape.org/en/) is recommended, but not necessary.

+Please read the [guide on contributing](https://github.com/dkanada/ICEcons/blob/master/CONTRIBUTING.md) before!
+It also includes some (personal) tips on how to work with Inkscape.
+If you don't use Inkscape, please ignore these tips.

 Quick guide for adding your icons:
 1. Fork the repository to your GitHub account.